 Now let’s take a look at some of the salient benefits that are responsible for fuelling growth of small businesses:

-- Grow NJ Program: This is one of the top incentive programs for those businesses that set up company in New Jersey.
+- Grow NJ Program: This is one of the top incentive programs for those businesses that set up companies in New Jersey.
 The incentive program focuses on job creation and retention and businesses can benefit from tax credits that are paid on a per new or retained job basis.
 You can apply for these credits for a period of 10 years.
-Depending on the type of project, you can derive tax credits on a minimum amount of $500 to a maximum cap amount of $12,000.
+Depending on the type of project, you can benefit from tax credits on a minimum amount of $500 to a maximum cap amount of $12,000.
 Know More

 How do you incorporate in New Jersey?

 What is the process through which you can set up company in New Jersey?
 What type of documentation is required?
 Can the registration documents be filed online?
 If you are confronted with these questions then the following steps will help you understand how incorporation works in New Jersey:

 What type of business do you want to form?
 You can choose to form a domestic or a foreign Corporation or any other business like a domestic or foreign limited liability company, partnership, General Partnerships (GP), Limited Liability Partnerships (LLP), and Sole Proprietorship.
 The first step towards company incorporation in New Jersey is choosing the type of business you want to form.

 What is the next step towards company incorporation in New Jersey?
 The next step is to identify and reserve a name and this can be done as follows: